-Google Cloud Armor Threat Intelligence lets you secure your traffic by allowing or blocking traffic to your external HTTP(S) load balancers based on several categories of threat intelligence data.
+Google Cloud Armor Threat Intelligence lets Google Cloud Armor Managed Protection Plus subscribers secure their traffic by allowing or blocking traffic to their external HTTP(S) load balancers based on several categories of threat intelligence data.
 Threat Intelligence data is divided into the following categories:

 - Known malicious IP addresses: IP addresses that need to be blocked to improve your application's security posture because attacks on web applications are known to originate there.